PSims/BayesEoR/docs/usage.rst

 1. Build the required matrices (CPUs only, no GPUs or MPI required)
 2. Run the power spectrum analysis (double precision GPUs recommended)

 Below, we provide some useful information about the required :ref:`inputs` and :ref:`analysis-steps`.
 For additional help with running BayesEoR and setting analysis parameters, please see :ref:`setting-parameters`.
-More information on running BayesEoR can also be found below in the :ref:`test-data` section.
+More information on running BayesEoR can also be found in :ref:`test-data`.